Use implicit waits for general delays, such as when elements may take a moment to load.

 Regularly update the conditions used in explicit waits to align with changes in the web application's UI and functionality to maintain test reliability.

-Use explicit waits when testing AJAX-loaded elements to ensure that all dynamic content has fully loaded before interacting with the page.
+Use explicit waits with AJAX-loaded content.
+These waits help ensure that dynamic elements are fully loaded before you try to interact with them.

 # Incorrect: Using a non-unique ID that might match multiple elements element = WebDriverWait(driver, 20).until( EC.element_to_be_clickable((By.ID, "non-unique-id")) ) # Correct: Using a unique and specific locator element = WebDriverWait(driver, 20).until( EC.element_to_be_clickable((By.ID, "unique-element-id")) ) # Incorrect: Not handling exceptions, which might leave the browser hanging if an element is not found element = WebDriverWait(driver, 20).until( EC.element_to_be_clickable((By.ID, "some-id")) ) element.click() # Correct: Handling TimeoutException to provide feedback or take alternative actions try: element = WebDriverWait(driver, 20).until( EC.element_to_be_clickable((By.ID, "some-id")) ) element.click() except TimeoutException: print("Element not clickable within 20 seconds") # Incorrect: Using outdated or incorrect conditions that no longer match the UI element = WebDriverWait(driver, 20).until( EC.visibility_of_element_located((By.ID, "old-ui-element")) ) # Correct: Regularly updating the wait conditions to match the current UI elements element = WebDriverWait(driver, 20).until( EC.visibility_of_element_located((By.ID, "updated-ui-element")) ) # Incorrect: Trying to interact with AJAX-loaded elements without waiting for them to load driver.get("https://example.com") element = driver.find_element(By.ID, "ajax-element") element.click() # Correct: Using explicit waits for AJAX-loaded elements to ensure they are fully loaded driver.get("https://example.com") element = WebDriverWait(driver, 20).until( EC.presence_of_element_located((By.ID, "ajax-element")) ) element.click()